Genivia/ugrep-indexer/README.md

 [ugrep](https://github.com/Genivia/ugrep) is a grep-compatible ultra fast file searcher that supports index-based searching as of v3.12.5.

-Indexing-based search makes sense if you're doing a recursive search on a lot of files that have not changed after indexing.
+Simply put, indexing-based search makes sense if you're doing a recursive search on a lot of files that have not changed after indexing and have not been recently accessed or searched already.

-Index-based search is significantly faster on slow file systems or when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
+Index-based search is significantly faster on slow file systems and when file system caching is ineffective: if the file system on a drive searched is not cached in RAM, then indexing will speed up search.
 Therefore, it helps to speed up searching files that weren't recently accessed.
 On the other hand, if